Epic55/go_bank_app/readme.md

 - do several accounts for user
 - look all accounts for 1 user
 - transfers btwn my accountss
-- convert/transfer to another account in another currency
+- convert/transfer to another account in another currency with downloading actual exchange rate
 - history of transfers
 - use mutex to block accounts during withdraw